-For the record, you can totally make Jell-O shots without the alcohol.
-Not a bad idea if you’ll have kids around when you make these.
-I think I might make them again for July 4… // susannah
+For the record, you can totally make any kind of Jello shot without the alcohol.
+Not a bad idea if you’ll have kids around when you make them.

 - Prepare molds.(I used the lime shells, but you can also use plastic cups, cupcake wrappers or mini-muffin tins.)
 Spray them lightly with cooking spray.